ryan-p-randall/ryan-p-randall.github.io/_pages/uses.md

 - [Visual Studio Code](https://code.visualstudio.com/) is a gratis text editor with many, many themes and extensions.
 Here's an example of each of those:
     - [Daybreak](https://daybreaktheme.com/) is a lovely warm dark theme.
     - [Dendron](https://wiki.dendron.so/) is a great extension for organizing & retrieving notes.

+### Mobile

+- [Toot! for Mastodon](https://apps.apple.com/us/app/toot-for-mastodon/id1229021451?ls=1) is my favorite Mastodon app by far.
+You can easily switch between multiple accounts, and there are options for things like displaying a neat "subway map" view of lines connecting replies to posts.
+The [developer](https://mastodon.social/@tootapp) also has been on Mastodon for years, and seems to have a good handle on both the best, most whimsical parts of it **and** why it's important to be stridently antifascist there.
 - [Working Copy](https://workingcopyapp.com) lets you do Git-related things on your phone.
 So if you use Jekyll and want to be able to update things away from your computer, it's an excellent choice!
+- [Zotero (iOS)](https://apps.apple.com/us/app/zotero/id1513554812) is a very nice companion to the desktop app, especially if you happen to have an iPad.

 ### Reading